 Once you’ve completed the required work experience, apply for Vermont social work licensure.
 You can do this by downloading the application from the Vermont Office of Professional Regulation website.
 The application must be filled out in its entirety and be accompanied by required supporting documentation and necessary application fees.

 After your application has been reviewed, you will be notified of your eligibility to sit for the Association of Social Work Boards (ASWB) licensing examination.

 The United States Bureau of Labor Statistics has collected employment and wage data from Vermont employers in all different industries, including social work.
-As of May 2014, Vermont was home to less than 3,000 professional social workers.
-According to the BLS, there were 1,350 family, child and school social workers employed in Vermont, 390 healthcare social workers and 630 substance abuse social workers.
-The average annual salary ranged from $40,860 for substance abuse social workers to $63,030 for healthcare social workers.
-For more information on the occupational employment data and wage estimates, please visit Vermont’s Occupational Employment Statistics page with the Bureau of Labor Statistics.
+As of May 2022, Vermont is home to about 2,200 professional social workers.
+According to the BLS, there are 1,000 family, child, and school social workers employed in Vermont, 440 healthcare social workers, 660 substance abuse and mental health social workers, and 120 social workers in other specialties.
+The average annual salary ranged from $54,820 for child, family, and school social workers to $65,290 for healthcare social workers.
 The Vermont chapter of the National Association of Social Workers has a career center that aspiring social workers should check out as well.

 The Importance of CSWE Accreditation

 The State of Alaska’s licensure board does not specifically require accreditation in order for a degree program to be board-approved, but accreditation from organizations like the Council of Social Work Accreditation can improve the overall quality of the coursework given.